Early morning, Middleton Place, July 2017

 If you fell asleep as soon as the pub went quiet then you might have been lucky enough to get nearly 6 hours sleep before being rudely awakened by the University of Westminster’s private waste contractors:

-ONCE AGAIN WE ASK: is this the new normal for the residents of Fitzrovia?
-Can it really be acceptable for business to selfishly interrupt our sleep in this way?
+Once again we ask: is this the new normal for the residents of Fitzrovia?
+Can it be acceptable for businesses to prevent us from getting a good night’s sleep?

 It finally happened last night: there was so much noise from different businesses throughout the night of Tuesday 20th September through to the morning of Wednesday 21st September that IT WAS IMPOSSIBLE FOR RESIDENTS TO SLEEP.